Ungava collared lemming

 The Ungava collared lemming or Labrador collared lemming (Dicrostonyx hudsonius) is a small North American lemming.

+Appearance

 This species has a short, chunky body covered with brownish-grey fur, with a thin dark stripe along the back and a yellow line along its sides.
 It has small ears, short legs and a very short tail, and a reddish collar across its chest and a reddish patch behind its ears.
 In winter, it is covered with white fur, and develops enlarged digging claws on its front feet.
 They average 14 cm long with a 1.5 cm tail, and weigh about 60 g.

+Habitat

 These animals are found in the tundra of northern Quebec and Labrador.
 They feed on grasses, sedges and other green vegetation in summer, and twigs of willow, aspen, and birches in winter.
 Predators include snowy owls, mustelids, and Arctic foxes.